 Some of you may be familiar with the Spoon Theory1.
 The idea behind it is that people with chronic illnesses only get a limited supply of energy (or spoons) each day.
 We have to ration our energy so it lasts until we go to bed.
 If we use too many spoons, we’ll have less to use the next day.
-When simple tasks like taking a shower or preparing a meal can use 5% of our spoon supply, we can run out before the end of the day if we are not careful.
+When simple tasks like taking a shower or preparing a meal can use five per cent of our spoon supply, we can run out before the end of the day if we are not careful.

-Choices and dilemmas
+Choices and Dilemmas